openintegrationhub/Data-and-Domain-Models/evaluations/sources/RoadmapMasterDataModelAddresses.md

   **To be discussed**
   * Where will the master data model be hosted?
-  * Where is the transformation model be located at?
+  * Where is the transformation- and the metadata model be located at?
-  * _Is data cleansing a part of the transformation process?_

 ## Validate the master data model due to a more complex scenario
 * Extend the master data model by adding new apps (data models) into the test scenario